Save articles from any tab, strip the clutter, and deliver a clean ebook straight to your Kindle or Kobo.

 Organize articles into a publication, and send it your Kobo via Dropbox or Google Drive.
 Or if you prefer, download the publication as EPUB or KEPUB and copy it to your device via USB.

 Yes.
 Paste the URL of any Substack post — or any web article — into Passages, and it extracts the text, strips the clutter, and lets you bundle it into an ebook.
-Download as KFX or MOBI and send it to your Kindle via Send-to-Kindle.
+Send it to your Kindle via Send-to-Kindle or download as MOBI.

-Passages generates EPUB (for most e-readers), KEPUB (Kobo’s native format, with enhanced reading experience), KFX (Kindle’s native format), and MOBI.
+Passages generates EPUB (for most e-readers), KEPUB (Kobo’s native format, with enhanced reading experience), and MOBI.
 EPUB works with Kobo, Boox, reMarkable, and most other devices.
-KFX and MOBI are optimized for Kindle.
+MOBI is optimized for Kindle.

 No. You can use Passages with any e-reader.
 For Kindle delivery, you’ll use Amazon’s free Send-to-Kindle service with your Amazon account.
 For Kobo and other devices, delivery is through Dropbox, Google Drive, or direct download.